commerceblock/docs/source/guardnode/index.rst

 We can repeat the same demo with connection to a coordinator and observe the process of coordinator generating challenges, guardnodes sending responses and coordinator verifying them.

-Run a `coordinator <https://github.com/commerceblock/coordinator>`_ daemon and execute the following replacing ``$txid`` with the txid produced by the coordinator `demo script <https://github.com/commerceblock/coordinator/blob/master/scripts/demo.sh>`_:
+Run a `coordinator <https://github.com/commerceblock/coordinator>`_ daemon and execute the following:

 .. code-block:: bash

-  ./run_guardnode --rpcuser user1 --rpcpassword password1 --bidpubkey 029aaa76fcf7b8012041c6b4375ad476408344d842000087aa93c5a33f65d50d92 --nodelogfile $HOME/co-client-dir/ocean_test/debug.log --bidtxid $txid
+  ./run_guardnode --rpcuser user1 --rpcpass password1 --rpchost 127.0.0.1:5555 --servicerpcuser user1 --servicerpcpass password1 --servicerpchost 127.0.0.1:5555 --nodelogfile $HOME/co-client-dir/ocean_test/debug.log --challengehost 127.0.0.1:5555 --bidlimit 50 --serviceblocktime 5

 Configuration